-Smartphones make our lives easier but the side-effects are a very real and present danger in enjoying them.
+Smartphones make our lives easier but the side-effects of smartphone usage are a very real and present danger in enjoying them.
 Are you permanently attached to your smartphone and constantly check it for updates?
 Every time you have that phone in your hand, you can actually be damaging your health.
 This article looks at the side-effects of smartphone usage and how you can protect yourself and your family.

 How do Cell Phones Affect Our Health